Academic Success

 If you aren’t sure which course is best suited for your class or subject area, you are welcome to enroll in the courses yourself and take a look around or email aim.ok@ubc.ca for a recommendation.
 If you’d like to be excused from the quizzes so you can review the course more quickly, you can request this by emailing aim.ok@ubc.ca.

-This course covers UBC’s standards for academic honesty, how to properly credit and cite research, and how to avoid plagiarism.
-Upon completing, students be able to recognize plagiarism in its various forms, explain why avoiding plagiarism is important, and develop skills including citing sources, note-taking, quoting, and, paraphrasing.
-This course also covers an introduction to academic integrity as it relates to generative artificial intelligence.
+This course covers UBC’s standards for academic integrity, strategies for taking notes about your sources, and how to avoid plagiarism.
+Upon completing, you will be able to recognize plagiarism in its various forms, explain why avoiding plagiarism is important, and develop skills including acknowledging sources, note-taking, quoting, and, paraphrasing.

 Time commitment: approx. 1.5 hours